-Senior Advisor, Center for Energy
+Senior Advisor, Center for Energy & Climate

-On April 2003, Mr. Appert was appointed Chairman and CEO of IFP Energies nouvelles.
+On April 2003, Olivier Appert was appointed Chairman and CEO of IFP Energies nouvelles.
 He is also chairing the Conseil Français de l'Energie, French committee of the World Energy Council.
 He is General Delegate of the French Academy of Engineering.

 Prior to that, in October 1999 he was appointed Director of the International Energy Agency’s Long-Term Cooperation and Policy Analysis Directorate.
 From 1998 to 1999, he was the Senior Executive Vice-President of ISIS, a technology holding company publicly listed subsidiary of the Institute Français du Pétrole (IFP).
 From 1994 to 1998 he worked as Executive Vice-President of the IFP in charge of research and development activities.
 From 1989 to 1994, he headed the oil and gas department of the French Industry Ministry.
-Mr. Appert also served in the private sector from 1986 to 1989 as Vice-President of the Phillips group for mobile radio activity and strategy.
+Olivier Appert also served in the private sector from 1986 to 1989 as Vice-President of the Phillips group for mobile radio activity and strategy.
 He was Executive Director of the French Industry Minister’s cabinet from 1984 to 1986 and was a member of Prime Minister’s cabinet from 1981 to 1984.

-Mr. Appert is a graduate of the l’Ecole Polytechnique and l’Ecole des Mines.
+Olivier Appert is a graduate of the l’Ecole Polytechnique and l’Ecole des Mines.

 This Edito highlights how oil, since its discovery in 1859, has played a major role in the US international policy and economy throughout decades, becoming a key tool of the american leadership.